 We presume that the BMW 7 Series EV would get a dual motor setup with a full-time AWD system along with a fast-charging system like the Porsche Taycan which uses an 800V architecture.
 It may allow the BMW i7 to out-accelerate the top-end V12-engined BMW M760Li.
 Unlike the plug-in hybrid variant today that has soft visual changes, BMW would go for a bolder exterior with new sheet panels to leave the i7 with an altogether different identity.

-A recent report from the credible BMWBlog.com has strengthened the possibility of the launch of a BMW Mi7.
-The website suggests that there will not be one but two electrified models for the 7 Series – a plug-in hybrid and a fully electric.
+Another report from the credible BMWBlog.com has strengthened the possibility of the launch of a BMW Mi7.
+The website suggests that two electrified models for the new 7 Series are to come – a plug-in hybrid and a fully electric.
 BMW could be looking to launch the BMW 750e as a plug-in hybrid model that will come with a 3.0-litre V6 engine and an electric motor to produce a combined output of over 500 hp.
 The 750e could be the replacement of 750i that has a 4.4-litre V8 unit.

 The fully electric model i7 M60 or ‘Mi7’ could be the successor of top of the range BMW M760Li.
 The 6.6-litre V12 will be replaced by a high voltage battery and two performance electric motors on each axle that will drive the combined output to over 650 hp and return a range of about 480 km (300 miles) in a single charge.
 The battery could have close to 100 kWh in capacity.
 Down the variant ladder, there would be two models namely i740 and i750, with rear-wheel drive and all-wheel drive respectively and outputs between 350 hp and 450 hp.

 All variants of the BMW 7 Series electric would support fast charging comparable to the Mercedes EQS and a gamut of new autonomous driving tech is expected on the incoming 7 Series family, the report concludes.